 Wall Tie-In Anchor

-Wall Tie-In Anchor SystemOur regular Wall Tie-In Bracket is an adjustable arm that hooks into a 3/8 eye-bolt with a nut embedded deep in the masonry veneer, then reaches over and clamps to the tower.
+Our Tried and True Wall Tie-In SystemOur regular Wall Tie-In Bracket is an adjustable arm that hooks into a 3/8 eye-bolt with a nut embedded deep in the masonry veneer, then reaches over and clamps to the tower.
 Our customers have always loved the simplicity of pointing up only one small hole when they bring the scaffold down and unscrew the eye-bolt out of the wall, leaving the nut buried deep in the wall.

 The custom and practice of the industry is for the scaffold anchorage to resist a typical 250-pound tipping force to keep a typical scaffold upright.
 The anchor is not asked to support the entire weight of the scaffold.
 The eyebolt is embedded in the masonry the day before the bracket is attached.
 As the scaffold is cranked up the next day, the eyebolt becomes visible below the work platform.
 This is when the Wall Tie-In Bracket is attached.
 Day-old masonry has more than 80% of its 28-day strength and is well able to resist much more than a 250-pound pull.